vb920/DSA/dp.md

 * Numbers At Most N Given Digit Set
 * Numbers With Repeated Digits
 * Number of Digit One
-* Number of Beautiful Integers in the Range
-* Count the Number of Powerful Integers
-* Find All Good Strings (Digit DP + KMP/Aho-Corasick)

 ### 12. Bitmask DP & State Compression